kbrgl/website/p/writing-tools.md

 ---
-title: What I Want From My Writing Tools
+title: What I Want from My Writing Tools
 subtitle: A wishlist of features.
 date: 2022-07-16
 ---